-1. Agreement: shall mean and include the agreement for……………………………………………...
-On the terms and conditions as more fully and particularly mentioned in the Schedule as defined in the above Banks Work order.
-2. Consideration and/or Fees: The charges and/or payment consideration shall be determined in accordance with the terms of the Work Order as more fully and particularly mentioned in the Schedule written herein after.
+1. Consideration and/or Fees: The charges and/or payment consideration shall be determined in accordance with the terms of the Work Award as more fully and particularly mentioned in the Schedule written herein after.
+The contract charges will remain unchanged for enter contract period.
+However, difference of amount of minimum wages if any including proportion of PF ESIC & Bonus as at par rule, due to revision will be reimbursed by the Bank upon production of documentary evidence against your quotation in Sl.No.
+A of BOQ.

-3. Scope of Works, Duties, Terms and conditions and Compensation: The Contractor’s duties, terms of engagement, compensation and provisions for payment thereof shall be as set forth in the Schedule written hereinafter which may be amended in writing from time to time, or supplemented with subsequent estimates for services to be rendered by the Contractor and to be agreed by the Bank which may be amended by Bank in writing from time to time or supplement with subsequent estimates for service to be rendered by the contractor and to be agreed upon by the contractor.
+2. Scope of Works, Duties, Terms and conditions and Compensation: The Contractor’s duties, terms of engagement, compensation and provisions for payment thereof shall be as set forth in the Schedule written hereinafter which may be amended in writing from time to time, or supplemented with subsequent estimates for services to be rendered by the Contractor and to be agreed by the Bank which may be amended by Bank in writing from time to time or supplement with subsequent estimates for service to be rendered by the contractor and to be agreed upon by the contractor.
+Scope of work will be governed as per detailed stipulation in RFP.

-4. Written Reports: The Bank may request report be provided by Contractor on a monthly basis in respect of the individual nature of maintenance work.
+3. Written Reports: The Contractor shall submit written reports to the Bank on a monthly basis in respect of the individual nature of maintenance work done/performed.

-5. Inventions: Any and all properties and the materials to be available during this engagement relating to the duties under this Agreement shall be the exclusive property of the Bank and the Contractor hereby assigns all right, title, and interest in the same to the Bank.
+4. Inventions: Any and all properties and the materials to be available during this engagement relating to the duties under this Agreement shall be the exclusive property of the Bank and the Contractor hereby assigns all right, title, and interest in the same to the Bank.
 Any and all Properties and the materials to be received by the Contractor prior to the term of this Agreement and utilized by the Contractor in rendering duties to the Bank are hereby licensed to the Bank for use in its operations and for an infinite duration.
 This license is non-exclusive, and may be assigned without the Contractor’s prior written approval by the Bank to a wholly-owned subsidiary of the Bank.